Analysis of chaos and regularity in the open Dicke model: CONVERGENCE OF EIGENVALUES AND EIGENSTATES OF THE OPEN DICKE MODEL

 \section{CONVERGENCE OF EIGENVALUES AND EIGENSTATES OF THE OPEN DICKE MODEL}

-The isolated Dicke model has an infinite-dimensional Hilbert space composed by a finite atomic subspace with dimension $2j+1$, and an infinite bosonic subspace.
-To solve this model numerically, a truncation of the Hilbert space by a finite value of the photon number $n_{\max}$ is needed, generating this way a finite Hilbert space with dimension $\mathcal{D}_{\text{H}}=(2j+1)(n_{\max}+1)$.
-In the Liouville representation, the new space (Liouville space) is also infinite, and a truncation of the same is needed to solve it numerically.
-A finite Liouville space can be obtained through the truncated Hilbert space, where the Liouville basis is composed by all the projectors of the basis states of the truncated Hilbert space.
+The isolated Dicke model has an infinite-dimensional Hilbert space composed by a finite atomic subspace with dimension $2j+1$, and an infinite-dimensional bosonic subspace.
+To numerically find the eigenvalues and eigenstates of the Dicke Hamiltonian, a truncation of the Fock basis for the bosonic subspace by a finite value of the number of photons $n_{\max}$ is done, generating in this way a finite Hilbert space with dimension $\mathcal{D}_{\text{H}}=(2j+1)(n_{\max}+1)$.
+The space of operators acting on the Hilbert space, known as the Liouville space, is also of infinite dimension for the Dicke model.
+A finite Liouville space can be obtained using the truncated basis of the Hilbert space, where the Liouville basis is composed by all the projectors of the aforementioned basis.
 Thus, the Liouville space dimension is the square of the Hilbert space dimension $\mathcal{D}_{\text{L}}=\mathcal{D}_{\text{H}}^{2}$.
-Nevertheless, the eigenstates and eigenvalues of the truncated matrix do not necessarily are eigenstates and eigenvalues of the full infinite matrix.
-In this section we introduce a convergence criterion to find eigenstates (eigenvalues) that are numerically close to the eigenstates (eigenvalues) of the full matrix.
+In this section we introduce a convergence criterion to find eigenstates and its corresponding eigenvalues that are numerically close to the eigenstates of operators acting on the Liouville space.